Want to expand your professional network?

 Do think about your body language and what signals you might give.
 Folded arms or scrolling through your phone won’t make you approachable.

 Don’t worry if you only talk to one or two people, it’s not about circulating, it’s more important to make the right contacts and cement them.

 Do approach someone new.
 Chatting with someone you already know isn’t really the point of networking.

 Do know what you want to talk about and perhaps prepare an elevator pitch.
 Think about your core values so you can communicate them succinctly.

 Don’t pitch and run.
 People will remember you for being rude rather than what you said.

 Do listen to others and interact.
 Come with some prepared icebreakers or try to find common ground in conversations.

 Where can I network?

-To start, check websites such as Eventbrite’s networking section which lists everything from business, social, nature, science and sustainability – and pick and choose what you want to attend.
+To start, check websites such as Eventbrite’s networking section which lists everything from business, social, nature, science and sustainability events.

 The Enterprise Europe Network holds matchmaking and pitch events in Luxembourg and the greater region.